aarontartz/COMPE-271-Project/README.md

 # Sudoku-TicTacToe-Project
 ## Overview
-This game was created as a final project for my COMPE-271 class (Computer Organization), with the intention to be an introduction to coding in Assembly.
+This game was created as a final project for my COMPE-271 (Computer Organization) class, with the intention to be an introduction to coding in Assembly.
 This game was created in both C and Assembly to demonstrate the differing complexities between them to achieve the same goal.
 ## MIPS Demonstration